graphql/graphql-spec/spec/Section 3 -- Type System.md

 * If no value is provided for a defined input object field and that field definition provides a default value, the default value should be used.
-If no default value is provided and the input object field's type is non-null, an error should be thrown.
+If no default value is provided and the input object field's type is non-null, an error should be raised.
 Otherwise, if the field is not required, then no entry is added to the coerced unordered map.

 * If the value {null} was provided for an input object field, and the field's